LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 #### Reasons
 This usually happens if the Endpoint is not respoding in time.
 #### Solutions
-Make sure you responde in time.
+Make sure you send the response in time.
 If you are using a custom endpoint, double check it behaves exactly as the one we expect [Microsoft Bots](third-party-bots-microsoft-bot-framework.html)

 ### com.liveperson.bot-connectors-worker.error.aivendor.microsoft.parser-crashed